openvinotoolkit/openvino/docs/MO_DG/prepare_model/convert_model/tf_specific/Convert_Object_Detection_API_Models.md

 ### Faster R-CNN Topologies
 The Faster R-CNN models contain several building blocks similar to building blocks from SSD models so it is highly recommended to read the section about converting them first.
 Detailed information about Faster R-CNN topologies is provided [in the abstract](https://arxiv.org/abs/1506.01497).

-#### Preprocessor Block
-Faster R-CNN topologies contain similar `Preprocessor` block as SSD topologies.
-The same `ObjectDetectionAPIPreprocessorReplacement` sub-graph replacer is used to cut it off.

 #### Proposal Layer
 The `Proposal` layer is implemented with dozens of primitive operations in TensorFlow, meanwhile, it is a single layer in the Inference Engine.
 The `ObjectDetectionAPIProposalReplacement` sub-graph replacer identifies nodes corresponding to the layer and replaces them with required new nodes.